Careers360 Logo

 Solar energy is utilised Biomass energy stored in bodies of plants and animals is utilised

-The grazing food chain starts from producers The detritus food chain starts from detritus i.e. dead plants and animals
+The grazing food chain starts producers The detritus food chain starts from detritus i.e. dead plants and animals

 Q6.
 Distinguish between